Fevers in Cats

 Learn about the causes, signs, and symptoms of fevers in cats and what you need to know about taking your cat’s temperature and caring for a cat with a fever.

 An increase in body temperature above normal is called hyperthermia.
 Abnormal or unregulated hyperthermia in cats may result from being in a very warm environment or having increased muscle activity, for example.
 However, a fever is a specific, regulated type of hyperthermia.
 It develops when the set point is increased in the hypothalamus, a part of the brain that acts as the body’s thermostat.
 A fever usually results when the immune system is activated by conditions such as:

 - Certain medications

-- Diseases such as pancreatitis or lupus
+- Diseases such as lupus

 A fever for more than two weeks with no apparent reason is called a fever of unknown origin (FUO).